Shear flow: In fluid mechanics

-In fluid mechanics, the term shear flow (or shearing flow) refers to a type of fluid flow which is caused by forces, rather than to the forces themselves.
-In a shearing flow, adjacent layers of fluid move parallel to each other with different speeds.
+Unlike in solid mechanics where shear flow is the shear stress force per unit length, in fluid mechanics, shear flow (or shearing flow) refers to adjacent layers of fluid moving parallel to each other with different speeds.
 Viscous fluids resist this shearing motion.
 For a Newtonian fluid, the stress exerted by the fluid in resistance to the shear is proportional to the strain rate or shear rate.

 A simple example of a shear flow is Couette flow, in which a fluid is trapped between two large parallel plates, and one plate is moved with some relative velocity to the other.
 Here, the strain rate is simply the relative velocity divided by the distance between the plates.

 Shear flows in fluids tend to be unstable at high Reynolds numbers, when fluid viscosity is not strong enough to dampen out perturbations to the flow.
 For example, when two layers of fluid shear against each other with relative velocity, the Kelvin–Helmholtz instability may occur.